How much does a new gas furnace cost?

 High-efficiency furnace costs

-A high-efficiency furnace costs $3,300 to $6,900 installed on average, depending on the brand, size, AFUE rating, and features.
-High-efficiency gas furnaces cost 30% to 50% more to install upfront but save $100 to $200 per year on operating costs.
+A high-efficiency furnace costs $3,300 to $6,900 installed, depending on the brand, size, AFUE rating, and features.
+High-efficiency gas furnaces cost 30% to 50% more up front to install but save $100 to $200 per year on operating costs.

 |Type||AFUE||Unit cost||Total replacement cost|